togetherwe are acommunity

 Foodbank WA

-Arc Infrastructure will be providing ongoing support to Foodbank WA to deliver benefits to multiple communities in Western Australia’s Wheatbelt region.
+Arc Infrastructure provides ongoing support to Foodbank WA to deliver benefits to multiple communities in Western Australia’s Wheatbelt region.

 During the height of the COVID-19 pandemic, Foodbank WA identified a gap in the services being delivered in the Wheatbelt and saw an opportunity to potentially expand the food and groceries being provided to locals struggling to put food on the table.